coda/packs-sdk/docs/tutorials/index.md

 {% endfor %}

-## Webinars
+## Videos

 Sometimes a video is worth a thousand tutorials.
-Check out recordings from some of our recent webinars.
+Check out recordings from some of our recent webinars as well as other videos on Pack building.

-[Watch][webinars]{ .md-button }
+[Watch][videos]{ .md-button }

-[webinars]: webinars.md
+[videos]: videos.md